boedegoat/LLM-Chatbot/BUILD.md

 ```

-dfx start --background
+dfx start --clean --background

-dfx identity new IDENTITY_NAME
+dfx identity new dev

-dfx identity use IDENTITY_NAME
+dfx identity use dev

 ```

-Replace `IDENTITY_NAME` with your preferred identity name.
-The first command `dfx start --background` starts the local `dfx` processes, then `dfx identity new` will create a new identity and return your identity's seed phase.
-Be sure to save this in a safe, secure location.

-The third command `dfx identity use` will tell `dfx` to use your new identity as the active identity.
-Any canister smart contracts created after running `dfx identity use` will be owned and controlled by the active identity.

-Your identity will have a principal ID associated with it.
-Principal IDs are used to identify different entities on ICP, such as users and canisters.

 [Learn more about ICP developer identities](https://internetcomputer.org/docs/building-apps/getting-started/identities).

-### 3. Deploy the project locally.
+### 3. Deploy the project to ICP playground.

-Deploy your project to your local developer environment with:
+Deploy your project to ICP playground and test it locally:

 ```
-npm install
+npm run prebuild
-dfx deploy
+dfx deploy --playground
+npm run dev

 ```